Went on an adventurous trip to Iceland. Rather than writing down every detail of the trip, I’ll just let my photos tell you the story.

 Hot springs like these appear at the most random places and are usually accompanied by clouds of fumes and a sudden switch of colour in the landscape.

 Mud is bubbling because of the heat and a smell of rotten eggs is present because of the sulfer.
-Also, don’t touch the water, I can assure you that it’s hot…
+Also, don’t touch the water, I can assure you that it’s boiling hot…

 Blue Lagoon is a small lake which was kept warm through vulcanic action beneath the surface of the lake.
 The presence of minerals like Silica is why the lake has it’s blue colour.